Terms and Conditions

 • ensuring that only those employees and contractors of Sue Wallis Williams who are required to access the Facilities using the Practitioner’s systems and the Means of Access are able to do so;

-Sue Wallis Williams will not be liable to the Client or to any third party for any non-performance or delay in the performance of its obligations under this Agreement, if events or conditions beyond its reasonable control cause the non-performance or delay and Sue Wallis Williams gives the Client prompt notice thereof.
+Sue Wallis Williams will not be liable to the Client or to any third party for any non-performance or delay in the performance of its obligations under this Agreement if events or conditions beyond its reasonable control cause the non-performance or delay and Sue Wallis Williams gives the Client prompt notice thereof.

-Unless stated in writing to the contrary, Sue Wallis Williams is NOT responsible for the Client's Squarespace web hosting costs, or any third party hosting costs.
+Unless stated in writing to the contrary, Sue Wallis Williams is NOT responsible for the Client's Squarespace web hosting costs or any third-party hosting costs.

-Further, unless stated in writing to the contrary, if the website is being built on the Squarespace hosting platform, the Client must review - and understand - the pricing structure on SquareSpace prior to contracting Sue Wallis Williams to design, develop or modify their website.
+Further, unless stated in writing to the contrary, if the website is being built on the Squarespace hosting platform, the Client must review—and understand—the pricing structure on Squarespace prior to contracting Sue Wallis Williams to design, develop, or modify their website.

-Visit the pricing page on Squarespace for more information.
+Visit the pricing page on Squarespace

 Confidentiality